8 Tips for Negotiating Child Support in a Divorce Agreement

 - Be truthful about income and expenses by providing appropriate paperwork

-- Consider other costs that are extraneous to living expenses, such as participation
+- Consider other costs that are extraneous to living expenses, such as participation in extracurricular activities

 - Provide and ask for proof of any income claims